 Most people consume it by smoking it through a glass hand pipe, water pipe or hash pipe.
 Placing the substance on a fine mesh in the pipe, heating it, then inhaling its vapours.
 Smoking the drug brings an immediate and strong short-lived rush.
 Snorting does not provide as much of a “rush.”

 Freebase cocaine looks like crystals.
 It ranges in colour from clear-white or opaque white to off-white or reddish-yellow.
 They vary in size and shape.
 Other colours are also possible depending on added fillers.

-Crack and its Adverse Effects
+Information on Crack Cocaine & Adverse Effects

 The intense rush and energy burst it provides dissipates after about 30 minutes.
 An intense crash occurs when the person comes down from the trip.
 Depression, irritability, fatigue, anxiety, and paranoia are some of the effects a person can experience as the drug wears off.

 Freebase and cocaine have similar adverse effects.
 But, there exists one reaction uniquely related to crack—lung infiltration or bronchospasm.
 Lung infiltration is an abnormal substance that accumulates gradually within cells or body tissues.
 Bronchospasm occurs when the muscles that line the airways in your lungs tighten.
 Crack cocaine toxicity can cause “crack lung,” severe chest pain, breathing problems and fever that may lead to respiratory failure.